iankorovinsky/ignition-hacks/README.md

 Translating our creative visions from a Figma prototype to a functional React application posed a formidable challenge.
 The intricacies of design integration and maintaining the visual essence while ensuring seamless user interactions were no small feat.
 Through iterative design refinements and meticulous coding, we transformed our ambitious designs into a user-friendly reality.

 ### 💾 Parsing Data without Saving Audio as Files 📊
 One of the challenges we encountered was parsing interview audio data without the luxury of saving audio files due to backend constraints hosted on Google Cloud.
-This required us to engineer an elegant solution for processing and analyzing data on-the-fly, utilizing variables without relying on traditional file storage methods.
+This required us to engineer an elegant solution for processing and analyzing data on the fly, utilizing variables without relying on traditional file storage methods.
 We devised an efficient method to handle and glean insights from this real-time data flow.

 ## 🌟 Accomplishments We Celebrate at spleef.ai 🏆🎉

-The journey of crafting spleef.ai has been adorned with numerous accomplishments that ignite our pride and ignite our passion.
+The journey of crafting spleef.ai has been adorned with numerous accomplishments that ignite our passion.
 Here are the milestones that stand as a testament to our dedication:

 ### 🎨 Visually Appealing Front-End Creation 🚀
 One of our prime accomplishments is the creation of a visually captivating front-end interface.
 We embarked on a design journey that seamlessly blended aesthetics with user-friendliness.
-Through meticulous attention to detail and creative flair, we sculpted an interface that engages users and offers an immersive experience, making interview preparation an enjoyable endeavor.
+Through meticulous attention to detail and creative flair, we sculpted an interface that engages users and offers an immersive experience, making interview preparation an enjoyable endeavour.

 ### ☁️ Dual Deployment on Vercel and Google Cloud 🌐
 Deploying both our front-end on Vercel and our back-end on Google Cloud as a seamless API showcases our technical prowess.
 This dual deployment not only ensures optimal performance but also reflects our dedication to providing a consistent experience to users across various platforms.
 Our achievement lies in the synchronization of these components, delivering a unified solution to our users.